 6. Cinnamon, Black Pepper & Star Anise

-Mixing cinnamon, black pepper and star anise together is another easy way to make your own Chinese 5 spice substitute.
+Mixing cinnamon, black pepper and star anise together is another way I like to make Chinese 5 spice.
 If you have these ingredients at home already, then it’s an easy swap to make.

 This mix covers 3 out of the 5 ingredients used to make Chinese 5 spice.
 The sweet tones come from the star anise and cinnamon and a peppery flavour from the black pepper.